Liloan, Southern Leyte

 Liloan, officially the Municipality of Liloan (Lungsod sa Liloan; Bayan ng Liloan), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 24,800 people.
+According to the 2024 census, it has a population of 23,787 people.

 Liloan's town center is located at the northern part of Panaon Island which is connected to the mainland of Leyte by the Wawa Bridge.

 "Liloan" is derived from the local term lilo, meaning "whirlpool".
 Whirlpools can be seen at Panaon Strait, the narrow waterway between mainland Leyte island and Panaon Island.

 Geography

-Parts of Liloan are located in Panaon Island, whose coastal waters are also part of the Panaon Island Protected Seascape.
+Most of Liloan are located in Panaon Island, whose coastal waters are also part of the Panaon Island Protected Seascape.
+But there are also parts of it located in the main island of Leyte.

 Barangays

 Liloan is politically subdivided into 24 barangays.
 Each barangay consists of puroks and some have sitios.